jhannelamendoza/PUPSMB_BSIT_3-2/README.md

 # hi PUPSMB BSIT 3-2

-This is my very repository in Applications Development and Emerging Technologies, Yehey!
+This is my first repository in Applications Development and Emerging Technologies, Yehey!